 Having previously been responsible for the production of the Horncastle News, Philip Sharpe took the reins at Mortons of Horncastle from his father and has remained as head of the company ever since.

-Under his direction, Mortons of Horncastle continued its expansion as it embraced the new technology that arose towards the end of the 20th century.
+Under his direction, Mortons continued its expansion as it embraced the new technology that arose towards the end of the 20th century.
 Throughout those years, the company branched out into new areas.
 One of these was classic motorcycling and it was soon to take over as Mortons main publishing endeavour…

-A new era – In 2001, Mortons of Horncastle took the radical step of ending its operations in local media publishing, selling its group of regional newspapers to Johnston Press.
+A new era – In 2001, Mortons took the radical step of ending its operations in local media publishing, selling its group of regional newspapers to Johnston Press.
 In the same year, the organisation extended its involvement in hobbyist-based magazine publishing with the acquisition of three monthly titles.
 The synergy between publishing and events continued to grow also as more classic motorcycle weekends became a part of the Mortons portfolio.

 Although local newspaper publishing wasn’t at the heart of Mortons’ operations any more, contract print most certainly was.
 The legacy of investment and enhancement that was started by William more than a century before continued to be channelled as state-of-the-art print facilities are added and the company acquired Lincolnshire Mailing to support its contract print work.

-Mortons Media Group – In 2013, after continued growth and expansion despite the world’s economic problems, Mortons of Horncastle brought all of its operations under one single company of which it remains the whole owner.
+Mortons Media Group – In 2013, after continued growth and expansion despite the world’s economic problems, Mortons brought all of its operations under one single company of which it remains the whole owner.

 Today, Mortons Media Group consists of four divisions – publishing, events, print and mailing.
 More than 20 regular hobbyist-led publications are written and designed within its offices.
 The events division is continuing to grow and a wide range of print and mailing contracts are fulfilled.